 I had big ambitions for the new year.
 I planned.
 I prepped.
 I got organized.
 I wrote things out, even blogging most of my goals for all the world to see.

 But then real life happened.
 My life was busy with work, with travel and with lots of obligations.
-Then there was some bad news and several disappointments; and I got in a funk that I couldn’t shake.
+Then I got in a funk that I couldn’t shake.
 I just couldn’t get back my “new year” excitement and mood that I was feeling at the end of December and at the start of 2017.
 So my “funk” got worse and I just couldn’t shake it.

 But then I was reminded at the end of last week that I am in charge of my happiness and that despite the unexpected, I am writing my life’s story and I can choose how I handle the bad news and disappointments in life.
 Sure, that doesn’t mean things aren’t hard and I am entitled to my feelings, which can mean sadness, disappointment or anger.
 And it also might mean a change of perspective and a change of plans, but I’d much rather refocus my energy in to trying to be positive and happy, than angry or sad.